 Regan is a happy, active two-year-old girl.
 She is beginning gymnastics lessons and loves playing with her sisters Reese (6) and Rowan (5).
 “She’s full of life every day,” her mother, Nora, says.
 Might sound pretty normal, but for Regan's family, it’s pretty fantastic.

 On Oct.
 27, 2010, Nora delivered her third child, a baby girl named Regan.
 Prior to her birth, Regan was diagnosed with dilated cardiomyopathy, a congenital heart condition that she also shares with her father TJ and oldest sister Reese.
 For the first five months, Regan progressed just as any healthy baby should.
 As the family prepared for Easter weekend, however, Regan’s appetite began to diminish and her fussiness increased.
 “I thought I was taking Regan in for something routine and never imagined that her heart was beginning to fail,” said Nora.

-Nora was extremely pleased with the level of care and attention her daughter Regan received during their 71 day hospital stay at Amplatz.
+Nora was extremely pleased with the level of care and attention her daughter Regan received during their 71 day hospital stay.
 Nora noted that the doctors and nurses took the time to answer questions.
 “I felt good about the plan and actively involved in Regan’s day-to-day care.”

 After being on the Berlin Heart for seven weeks, Regan received her heart or “angel heart” as mom Nora calls it.
 She was able to go home to be with her family thirteen days after her transplant.